ivandon15/PepFun2/README.md

 # PepFun 2.0
+## Fix Recording
+Searching the dates for more details.
+- 250314 version: focused on NNAA mutation parts
 ## Open protocols for peptide analysis

 * From publication "PepFun 2.0: improved protocols for the analysis of natural and modified peptides"